Shopify/ruby-lsp/jekyll/contributing.markdown

 [specification](https://microsoft.github.io/language-server-protocol/specification).
 Then identify which file in the server implements that request and start thinking about the implementation.

-> [!NOTE]
->
+{: .note }
-> When using VS Code, open the `lsp.code-workspace` file instead of just opening the regular folder.
-It contains
-> configurations for working with the sub projects side by side effectively
+When using VS Code, open the `lsp.code-workspace` file instead of just opening the regular folder.
+It contains configurations for working with the sub projects side by side effectively

 ### Debugging